 Orchiectomy testicle photographed with patient’s permission. —Alfred Bester

 Certain treatments cause temporary or permanent infertility.
-If you are diagnosed with testicular cancer, but still want to have children, sperm banking prior to undergoing any treatment is recommended.
+If you are diagnosed with testicular cancer, but still want to have children, sperm banking before undergoing any treatment is recommended.

-ClinicalPosters sells human anatomy charts, scientific posters, and other products online to offset expense of the writing useful articles about ob-gyn.
+ClinicalPosters offers human anatomy charts, scientific posters, and other services that compliment articles about oncology.
 Slide extra posters into DeuPair Frames without removing from the wall.

-To support the writing of useful articles about ob-gyn, ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
-You may sponsor specific articles or remit a small donation.
+Support the writing of useful articles about oncology by exploring human anatomy charts, scientific posters, and other products online.
+You may sponsor specific articles.